cms-DQM/dials/README.md

 ### Running PostgresSQL

 Considering the main application will only communicate with the database using PostgreSQL DBMS (i.e. not messing with database files directly), running the DBMS decoupled from the main application is less stressful and simulates the production environment.
-It goes without saying that is much easier to run Postgres using Docker and using the `-v` flag we can bind-mount the data stored inside the container in the host in order to have a persitent database accross development sessions.
+It goes without saying that is much easier to run Postgres using Docker.
+Using the `-v` flag we can bind-mount the data stored inside the container in the host in order to have a persitent database accross development sessions.

 ```bash
 docker run -d \